 International Child Development & Social Policy

-The international early childhood policy initiatives being carried out by the Yale Child Study Center are in response to this clear and urgent need.
+The international early childhood development and policy initiatives being carried out by the Yale Child Study Center are in response to this clear and urgent need.
 The goals of this work have been motivated by poor developmental outcomes for young children, globally, and the incredible scientific evidence that is being generated to ameliorate these outcomes.
 These initiatives endeavor to bring the evidence to bear an effect upon the formulation, implementation and analysis of international development frameworks and national-level social and public policies that impact the lives of young children.

 - Program Director: James F. Leckman, MD, PhD, Neison Harris Professor in the Child Study Center and Professor of Pediatrics and of Psychiatry